 Ta-da!
 No more surface clutter.

-Tip #2 Put the piles in baskets to deal with later.
+Tip #2 Put the stuff in baskets to deal with later.

 Tip #3 Keep clutter, clutter.